ashif-ek/fullstack-blog/README.md

 # Full-Stack Blog Application

-A production-ready, full-stack Blog Application designed with modern architecture principles.
+A production-oriented, full-stack Blog Application designed with modern architecture principles.
 Built using **Django REST Framework** for a robust backend and **React (Vite)** for a high-performance frontend.
-This project features secure JWT authentication, session management, and a seamless CRUD experience for blog posts.
+This project features secure JWT authentication, session management, and a a stable domain surface to exercise authentication, session lifecycle, and API evolution.

 ## 🚀 Features